Mike McCartney

-Peter Michael McCartney (born 7 January 1944), known professionally as Mike McGear, is an English musician and photographer who was a member of the groups the Scaffold and Grimms.
+Peter Michael McCartney (born 7 January 1944), also known professionally as Mike McGear, is an English musician and photographer who was a member of the groups the Scaffold and Grimms.
 He is the younger brother of former Beatle Paul McCartney.

 Early years

 Walton Hospital, Paul and Mike's birthplace.

 Michael and his brother Paul were both born in the Walton Hospital in Walton, Liverpool, England, where their mother, Mary McCartney, had previously worked as a nursing sister in charge of the maternity ward.
 Michael was not enrolled in a Catholic school because his father, Jim McCartney, believed that they leaned too much towards religion instead of education.
 At age 17, McCartney started his first job at Jackson's the Tailors in Ranelagh Street, Liverpool.
 The year after, he took an apprenticeship at Andre Bernard, a ladies' hairdresser in the same street.